Connection Map¶

 Tips¶

-- Enable layers for troubleshooting: Turn on "Show connection layers" to see exactly how multi-leg connections route through your infrastructure.
+- Enable layers for troubleshooting: Turn on Show connection layers to see exactly how multi-leg connections route through your infrastructure.

-- Use role tiers for architecture views: Keep "Role-based placement" on when presenting layered architecture diagrams.
+- Use role tiers for architecture views: Keep Role-based placement on when presenting layered architecture diagrams.

-- Cross-reference with Interface Map: Use the "View in Interface Map" button in the connection panel to see which business interfaces depend on each infrastructure connection.
+- Cross-reference with Interface Map: Use View in Interface Map in the linked-interfaces panel to see which business interfaces depend on a given infrastructure connection.